new333333/test2/ssf/docs/readme/en/readme.txt

      In this documentation, a greater-than symbol (>) is used to separate actions within a step and items in a cross-reference path.

-     A trademark symbol (®, ™, etc.) denotes a Novell trademark; an asterisk (*) denotes a third-party trademark.

 5.0  Open Source Code

-     Novell, hereby, offers to give any third party a complete machine-readable copy of the source code of Kablink Teaming, under the terms of Sections 1 and 2 of version 2 of the GNU General Public License as published by the Free Software Foundation, on a medium customarily used for software interchange.
+     Novell, hereby, offers to give any third party a complete machine-readable copy of the source code of Kablink Vibe, under the terms of Sections 1 and 2 of version 2 of the GNU General Public License as published by the Free Software Foundation, on a medium customarily used for software interchange.
      Please contact Novell Developer Services or visit Kablnik.org (http://kablink.org) if you require a copy of the same.